Kagami/python_app_seed/README.md

 TODO
 ====

-* README for the final app
-* Add simple config module, wrapper around PyYAML
 * Use dh\_python2
 * MANIFEST.in
+* README for the final app
 * Tests stub

 License